supermarsx/magisk-samsung-dex-standalone-mode/readme.md

 ## Additional stuff

+There are shell `.sh` and batch `.bat` scripts to use according to your OS.

 Build related:

-`create-module.bat` - Generates a new module ZIP for installation
+`build-create-module.*` - Generates a new module ZIP for installation

+`build-delete-module.*` - Delete module ZIP from folder

-`filelist.txt` - File and folder list to include in a new module ZIP
+`build-filelist.txt` - File and folder list to include in a new module ZIP

-`delete-module.bat` - Delete module ZIP from folder

-Testing related:
+Testing/debug related:

-`unmount.sh` - Unmount script
+`debug-unmount.sh` - Unmount script

-Debugging related:

 Every boot `post-fs-data.log` log file is generated with debugging information, if there was another already there it's overwritten.
+It's usually located in the modules folder `/data/adb/modules/magisk-samsung-dex-standalone-mode`.

 Check `floating_feature.xml` values by using `su` and `cat /system/etc/floating_feature.xml`